Getting prepped with what you’ll need can help you feel much more ready to have your baby. Here’s a comprehensive guide…

 During the Covid pandemic, each maternity unit has carried out a risk assessment.
 Check with your unit about any rules around partners leaving during or after labour to pick up another bag, in case you need to bring everything in one go (NHS, 2020a).

-It’s a good idea to have your bag packed by 37 weeks at the latest.
-Yet you might find it reassuring to get it done by 32 weeks, just in case.
+It’s a good idea to have your bag packed by 37 weeks.

 Packing checklist: labour